Incident Management 101

 - Set the impact duration to record how long the incident impacted the business.

 View and update the services impacted by the incident.
-See which group is responsible for maintaining the service and if the service is being impacted by any other active incidents.
+See which group is responsible for maintaining the service, if the service is being impacted by any other active incidents, and if the service was changed within the last 24 hours.
 Notify the group that owns the service to engage as an incident resolver.
 Run an automation related to the service without leaving the Incident Console.
 View a service dependencies map for the incident to identify possible root causes and explore recently changes services.

 Use Resolvers to see what teams and individuals are engaged in the incident resolution process and who might need to be notified again, and to engage new resolvers as the incident progresses, or dismiss people whose expertise you no longer need.
 Add a description of the resolver's role to their resolver card so everyone knows what they're responsible for.